TeamFAPS/PS-RE-tools/README.md

 ## Description of the tools

-ps-flash-extract (PSP2, PS4) - by @CelesteBlue-dev
+ps-flash-extract (PSP2, PS4, PS5) - by @CelesteBlue-dev
 ---
 A PC program that extracts partitions from a PS Vita internal eMMC dump or a PS Vita Memory Card dump or a PS Vita Gamecard dump or a PS4 serial flash dump.
+TODO: fix PS5 support.

 ps-nids-extract (PSP, PS3, PSP2) - by @CelesteBlue-dev
 ---